- 1. What is open enrollment?

 What is the purpose of open enrollment for health insurance?

-Although it can be frustrating to have a limited window to enroll in health insurance, there are reasons for the open enrollment period.
+Although having a limited window to enroll in health insurance can be frustrating, there are reasons for the open enrollment period.

 Insurers are trying to keep healthcare costs down and limit what is known in the industry as “adverse selection,” which is when healthy people resist signing up for health insurance while sick people do.